-That’s great and all but none of that matters if you’re BROKE!
+All that’s great… but none of it matters if you’re BROKE!

-And one of the biggest risks freelancers face is inconsistent income.
+This is one of the biggest risks freelancers face.

 One month you could make $20,000 and the next month $2,000.

-I’ve been at this for 6 years now so I can tell you from personal experience about the highs and the lows of the Freelance Life.
+I’ve been at this for 6 years and have had a lot of highs and the lows in the Freelance Life.

-And since I’m not a fan of crying myself to sleep (I prefer reading novels before bed personally) I decided I want to make sure I have consistent income.
+And since I’m not a fan of crying myself to sleep (I prefer reading novels before bed), I decided I want to make sure I have consistent income.

 Not a smart way to do this, I realized.